ropable/foundation_postgres/performance_tuning.md

 # Server parameter tuning

-Default *postgresql.conf* server parameters are configured for wide compatibility, must be tuned to optimal values for best performance.
+Default *postgresql.conf* server parameters are configured for wide compatibility and must be tuned to optimal values for best performance.
 Parameters can be evaluated using difference methods.
-Basic info needed for tuning: database size, largest table size, type and frequency of queries, available RAM, no of concurrent connections.
+Basic info needed for tuning: database size, largest table size, type and frequency of queries, available RAM, no. of concurrent connections.
 PEM has Postgres Expert which can perform and analysis for your server and database.

 ``max_connections`` - sets the max no of concurrent connections.
 Each